tscholze/tscholze/README.md

 Developing software is much more than just typing lines in the computer.
 It's conception, architecture, consulting and then maybe some typing.
 I love the creativity which I can actively live out day in and day out.

+But may you ask, why are there just a few Swift reposistories?
+Because I like doing my open work in contexts' that are new to me and in which I'm confident that I do not break any licenses with my employeers.

 #### My communities
 > I contribute to one of the biggest Microsoft news portals drwindows.de.
 In the past I wrote for mobilegeeks.de, apfeltalk.de and many more